What do we do?

 How do we do this?

 We meet as a full Governing Body at least once every half term to consider a wide range of issues including school improvement, policies and finances.
-We have also established a number of committees which allow us to discuss issues in more depth and report back to the full Governing Body.
-Our committees are:
+We include in our Governing Body meetings our committee responsibilities and they are covered under the following headings: